Morris, defense lead No. 21 NC State past No. 20 Wake Forest

 ”He’s way ahead of where we thought he would be at this point in his career,” Wolfpack coach Dave Doeren said of Morris.

-Morris hit Darryl Jones for two of his touchdowns and Keyon Lesane for another to lead the offense.
+Morris hit Darryl Jones for two of his TDs and Keyon Lesane for another to lead the offense.
 He also directed a key late drive that took four minutes off the clock and set up Christopher Dunn’s 25-yard field goal to make it a two-possession game with 2:54 left.
-And it was another boost for a team that lost preseason ACC player of the year Devin Leary at quarterback to a season-ending injury less than a month ago.

-”That’s one of the things Coach Doeren told me last week: `Just bring that juice because the whole team is going to revolve around you,”’ Morris said.
+Dunn added two other field goals, including a 51-yarder late in the third.

-Meanwhile, the Wolfpack’s veteran defense got after Hartman for four sacks and plenty of pressure up front.
-The unit also got an early boost by standing up when the Demon Deacons got a first-and-goal at the 1-yard line, forcing three straight negative-yardage plays followed by a missed field goal.
+Meanwhile, the Wolfpack’s veteran defense got after Hartman for four sacks and plenty of pressure up front to make things difficult all night.

 ”It’s a good football team, it’s a tough environment, it’s a really good old veteran defense,” Clawson said of the Wolfpack. ”They started a freshman quarterback but the rest of that unit is good players.
 They’ve got a veteran O-line, they’ve got veteran offensive skill.
 He played well, but they didn’t ask him to win the game.”